RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 :::tip 📝 NOTE:

-By using the ABP mode in LoRaWAN protocol, it doesn’t require to join a network before sending LoRaWAN package.
-But, to keep the consistency of internal states of the firmware of the RAK811 board, it still required to send `at+join` command in the ABP mode.
+By using the ABP mode in the LoRaWAN protocol, it doesn’t require to join a network before sending the LoRaWAN package.
+But, to keep the consistency of internal states of the firmware of the RAK811 board, it is still required to send `at+join` command in the ABP mode.
 This time, the firmware should reply almost immediately with an “OK”.

 :::

-8. Try to send a data from RAK811 Evaluation Board to ChirpStack.
+8. Try to send data from RAK811 Evaluation Board to ChirpStack.

 ```
 at+send=lora:2:1234567890